 Amarone, the star of the Valpolicella region

-Amarone is the star of the Valpolicella region, delicious and off dry.
-A dense, concentrated wine with a velvety texture, Amarone della Valpolicella is at once lavishly fruity with a refreshing acidity.
+Amarone is the star of the Valpolicella region, delicious and off-dry.
+A dense, concentrated wine with a velvety texture, Amarone Della Valpolicella is at once lavishly fruity with refreshing acidity.
 Highly aromatic, notes could include all forms of cherry (dried cherry, cooked cherry, maraschino cherry), coffee, almonds or leather.
-The winemaking process is a unique and a fascinating ancient Roman tradition in Valpolicella, called “Appassimento”.
+The winemaking process is a unique and fascinating ancient Roman tradition in Valpolicella, called “Appassimento”.
 It entails the drying of grapes bunches after harvest for up to 4 months (or shorter if fans are used in the drying room), allowing them to shrivel like raisins before pressing, vinifying and aging.
 The grapes can be laid on traditional wooden “Arele” or in modern plastic plateaux.
 The grapes are dried in specially created drying halls that have fresh air circulating through them.
 Some of these drying “sheds” are state of the art such as the Allegrini winery’s “Centro di Appassimento” Terre di Fumane, which is absolutely spectacular (so big the space is even shared by other wineries).
 The effect of the drying on these ripe grapes is that the sugars are concentrated.
-Amarone is considered to be an off dry wine, while its cousin Recioto is hedonistically sweet.
-Which leads us on to the 5th style; Recioto della Valpolicella most definately a dessert wine, its production starts the same as an Amarone, but the fermentation is stopped prior to completion, leaving substantial residual sugar, hence the sweetness.
+Amarone is considered to be an off-dry wine, while its cousin Recioto is hedonistically sweet.
+Which leads us on to the 5th style; Recioto Della Valpolicella most definitely a dessert wine, its production starts the same as an Amarone, but the fermentation is stopped prior to completion, leaving substantial residual sugar, hence the sweetness.
 These wines are intense with a rich dried fruit flavor.
-They can be cellar aged considerably, some for 20 to 30 years.
+They can be cellar-aged considerably, some for 20 to 30 years.